kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 # Semi/full automatic unit testing with StatePrinter

 This document focuses on how to use StatePrinter to improve the speed with which you flesh out, and maintain, your unit tests.
-Whereas [The problems with traditional unit testing](TheProblemsWithTraditionalUnitTesting.md) highlights the problems many tests, that do not StatePrinter, suffer from.
+Whereas [The problems with traditional unit testing](TheProblemsWithTraditionalUnitTesting.md) highlights the problems many tests, that do not use StatePrinter, suffer from.

 > We honour the dead for giving us the world we inherited, however, we must recognize we are doomed if we allow the dead to govern us.